chrisnoonan98675/site/xl-deploy/concept/docker-images-for-xl-deploy.markdown

 #### Data directories (`repository` and `archive`)

 In the default setup, the embedded H2 and Derby databases are used to persist the repository and the archive data respectively and are stored in the `/opt/xl-deploy-server/repository` and `/opt/xl-deploy-server/archive` directories.
 Provide a mount point for these volumes to ensure that the repository and archive data are preserved across container runs.
-To set up an external database server, refer to the documentation for [XL Deploy](/xl-deploy/how-to/configure-the-xl-deploy-sql-repository-in-a-database.html).
+To set up an external database server, refer to the documentation for [XL Deploy](/xl-deploy/how-to/configure-the-xl-deploy-sql-repository.html).

 #### Customizations and hotfixes directories (`ext` and `hotfix`)

-The `/opt/xl-deploy-server/ext` and `/opt/xl-deploy-server/hotfix` volumes are provided to allow customizations for [custom tasks](https://docs.xebialabs.com/xl-deploy/how-to/create-custom-task-types.html) and to install hotfixes.
+The `/opt/xl-deploy-server/ext`, `/opt/xl-deploy-server/hotfix/lib` and `/opt/xl-deploy-server/hotfix/plugins` volumes are provided to allow customizations and to install hotfixes.

 ### Persistent configuration examples